iman2693/SAT-Solver/README.md

 ## Files

-- `sat_solver.py`: The main Python script that implements the SAT solver.
+- `satsolver.py`: The main Python script that implements the SAT solver.
+- `fomulate.txt`: Some samples for input of this script.
 - `LICENSE`: The license file specifying the terms of usage for this repository.
 - `README.md`: This file, providing an overview of the SAT solver and instructions.